Career support for students

 • Ask for an official certificate when you finish, and preferably also a written recommendation.

-To become a doctoral student at KI, you start by applying for one or more of the announced doctoral projects.
-For questions regarding the doctoral education position you may contact the contact person in the advertisement.
+• To become a doctoral student or PhD student at KI, you start by applying for one or more of the announced doctoral projects.
+For questions regarding the doctoral education position, you may contact the contact person in the advertisement.

-If you have your own funding in form of an external scholarship you can still apply for any of the announced projects but you can also try to establish contact with a research group on your own.
-If the scholarship has been earned in competition with others the project might not have to be announced like the other projects.
+• If you have your own funding in the form of an external scholarship, you can still apply for any of the announced projects but you can also try to establish contact with a research group on your own.
+If the scholarship has been earned in competition with others, the project might not have to be announced like the other projects.
 Please be aware that the research group still might have to pay for you if the scholarship is not high enough.
-Please note that amendments to the Higher Education Ordinance severely restrict the ability to finance doctoral education with external scholarships as of 1 July 2018.
+Also note that amendments to the Higher Education Ordinance severely restrict the ability to finance doctoral education with external scholarships as of 1 July 2018.
 More information about external scholarships.

-There are also other ways into doctoral education, for example for medical doctors employed at one of the hospitals.
-Read more about admission to doctoral education at KI.
+• There are other ways into doctoral education, for example for medical doctors employed at one of the hospitals.
+Read more on the page about admission to doctoral education at KI.

-KI wants to recruit only the best candidates.
-Even if you have managed to establish contact with a research group it is in the end the head of the department that decides on admission to doctoral education.
+• KI wants to recruit only the best candidates.
+Even if you have managed to establish contact with a research group, the head of the department is the one who decides on admission to doctoral education.

 Do you always have a lot of ideas, run different projects, or are you thinking about starting a business?
 Do you have an idea, but don't know where to start?